Patients Rights and Safety

 One thing to remember when using an antibacterial soap is that it is no more effective at killing germs than regular soap is.
 Research has also shown that there are new strands of bacteria that have been forced to become resistant to antibacterial agents, just like viruses become immune to antibiotics if taken too often.

 Nix welcomes all patients with disabilities.
 This hospital is in compliance with the Americans with Disabilities Act, and will provide auxiliary aids and services to patients with disabilities.
 When a patient or companion requires more complicated and interactive communications, this hospital will provide qualified American Sign Language interpreters (ASL), either on site or by means of video services, who can interpret medical and psychiatric terms, or other appropriate auxiliary aids or services, free of charge to the patient.
-If you need assistance or have questions regarding this policy, please contact Adele Giles at (210) 842-7503.
+If you need assistance or have questions regarding this policy, please contact Maureen Parrish at (210) 200-7073.